pratyushp21/AI-Projects/Video Editing Tool - Simple Version/README.md

 ## 🐛 Known Limitations

-- Export format is WebM (convert to MP4 if needed)
+- Export format is WebM (convert to MP4 if needed using tools like FFmpeg)
 - Export captures visual elements only
 - Best performance in Chrome/Edge browsers

+## 📄 License

+This project is open source and available for personal and commercial use.

+---

+**Related Project**: Check out the [Video Editor Tool - Typography](../Video%20Editor%20Tool%20-%20%20Typography) for a more advanced version with full timeline support and enhanced features.